 Hour One knows his stuff

-The company doesn't let people have a say in how their face will be used, or what words will be put in their mouth, but its policy specifies that it won't work with certain industries.
-"We are quite conservative about the types of companies we work with," says Monbiot.
+The company doesn't let people have a say in how their face will be used, or what words will be put in their mouths, but its policy specifies that it won't work with certain industries.
+“We're pretty conservative about the types of companies we work with,” Monbiot says.
 This means no gambling, no sex and no politics.
 It will always be like this?